STBoyden/CProjMan/README.md

 running of C/C++ binaries using premake4 as it's build system.
 The commands are fairly self-explanatory and thus, easy to use.

-To make the script even more useful, place it somewhere in your ditro's PATH environment variable so it can be accessed from any point.
+To make the script even more useful, place it somewhere in your distro's PATH environment variable so it can be accessed from any point.

 ## Commands